 - Unexcused absences – When an employee fails to report to work on time and does not contact their manager or supervisor before their shift, regardless of the reason.

-Within general employment law boundaries, you have room to roam when creating your policy rules.
-For example, you may mandate that any employee who is not coming into work must call their manager at least 15 minutes before the scheduled start of their shift.
-Or you may be more lenient and allow employees to call or text their manager up to one hour after their scheduled start time.
+Your no show, no call policy needs to be comprehensive and clearly outline the rules and regulations, including the consequences of violating the policy.
+For example, you may mandate that any employee who is not coming into work must call their manager at least 15 minutes before the scheduled start of their shift, or allow employees to call or text their manager up to one hour after their scheduled start time.

 2. Determine Consequences for Violations

-Many companies establish consequences for termination after a certain number of absent days with no contact.
-I recommend setting this at three consecutive days and adding it to your no call, no show policy.
+- Job Abandonment – Many companies establish consequences for termination after a certain number of absent days with no contact.
+It is recommended that you set this at three consecutive days and add it to your no call, no show policy.

-3. Integrate Your No Call, Show Policy Into an Attendance Policy
+3. Integrate Your No Call, No Show Policy Into an Attendance Policy

 4. Communicate Your New Policy

 Any time you create a new company policy, communicate it with your team.
-This gives them an opportunity to ask questions and have you ease any concerns.
+This allows them to ask questions and ease any concerns.